Closed-form Expression for the Power Profile in Wideband Systems with Inter-channel Stimulated Raman Scattering: ISRS and Attenuation Profile Distortion on Power Spectra

 where $\alpha(f)$ is the frequency-dependent attenuation coefficient, and $\Gr(\Delta f)$ is the Raman gain efficiency profile, plotted in Fig.~\ref{fig:RamanGain}, with ${\GR = \max[\Gr(\Delta f)]}$ denoting the peak Raman gain efficiency.
-The Raman gain efficiency profile can be approximated by a triangular function with slope\footnote{Due to the frequency dependence of the effective mode area, the Raman gain slope is also frequency-dependent to some extent.
-Although we neglect this frequency dependence in our analysis, it is an important factor to consider in ultrawideband scenarios~\cite{jiang2025signal}.}~$\Cr$ and window~$\Dr$, such that ${\Gr(\Delta f)\approx\Cr\cdot\Delta f\cdot H(\Dr-\Delta f)}$, where $H(x)$ is the Heaviside step function, as shown in Fig.~\ref{fig:RamanGain}.
+The Raman gain efficiency profile can be approximated by a triangular function with slope~$\Cr$ and window~$\Dr$, such that ${\Gr(\Delta f)\approx\Cr\cdot\Delta f\cdot H(\Dr-\Delta f)}$, where $H(x)$ is the Heaviside step function, as shown in Fig.~\ref{fig:RamanGain}.
+Within operational regimes of optical transmission, the contribution of \gls*{nli} to the total signal power is negligible.
+Therefore, although \gls*{nli} contribute to signal degradation, the accuracy of~\eqref{eq:peqs} is not reduced by its neglect.

+The intensity of stimulated Raman scattering between two fields at two different frequencies is proportional to the overlap integral of the fields' lateral profiles, which is equal to the inverse of the effective mode area~\cite[Eq.~(33)]{rottwitt2003scaling}, making the Raman gain coefficient a bivariate function.
+This dependence is influenced by the fiber design~\cite{cordina2002changes}, and therefore the actual Raman gain response is highly specific to a given scenario.
+Nevertheless, experimental validations of closed-form \gls*{snr} expressions that neglect this frequency dependence have shown high accuracy in the SCL transmission window with E-band Raman pumps~\cite{yang2025122,buglia2023closed}, supporting the use of a frequency-independent approximation for the Raman gain slope.
+However, this dependence remains crucial in ultrawideband scenarios, where effective area values may diverge significantly across the transmission window~\cite{jiang2025signal}.

 Losses in \glspl*{ssmf} typically exhibit a parabolic profile, with a global minimum located within the C-band.
 The attenuation profile assumed in this work is shown in Fig.~\ref{fig:Attenuation}.

 Frequency-dependent losses are linear effects and can, in principle, be compensated in regions where non-linearities are negligible, since each channel can be treated independently.
 Nevertheless, the presence of \gls*{isrs} adds significant complexity into any compensation technique, as the power levels of different channels become correlated with each other due to Eq.~\eqref{eq:peqs}.
 Within conventional bands, assuming a constant attenuation profile, a closed-form solution for the \gls*{isrs}-induced tilt was derived in~\cite{christodoulides1996evolution,zirngibl1998analytical}.
 However, as seen in Fig.~\ref{fig:Attenuation}, this assumption becomes increasingly inaccurate as the bandwidth extends beyond the C-band, making the interplay between \gls*{isrs} and attenuation difficult to evaluate.